 I do the line-by-line treatment to stories and novels alike, and though it does take plenty of time and brainpower, there’s a certain rhythm to it.
 Once you’re in that rhythm, you start noticing little things that you might miss during a regular read through–elements like echoes, turning points, character tics, the influence of weather, etc. In a good piece of writing, all of these parts of a story add up to a nuanced, interconnected whole.

 The Forest and the Trees

-Taking things line by line can and does help to see the bigger picture, but don’t forget to look at bigger picture craft elements from a different lense.
+Taking things line by line can and does help to see the bigger picture, but don’t forget to look at bigger picture craft elements from a wider lens.
 For this, I hit a story with different color pens or highlighters, using a color key code: yellow for plot points, blue for character development, pink for dialogue, orange for exposition, purple for scene, etc. As you go through a story using this method, you start to see how craft elements are balanced (or not) to give shape to the story.
-This bigger picture treatment can be especially helpful if you’re looking at story structures or themes (which often give shape to structure).
+This big picture treatment can be especially helpful if you’re looking at story structures or themes (which often give shape to structure).

 “How Mapping Alice Munro’s Stories Helped Me As A Writer“

 “How to Read Like a Writer” and Reading Like a Writer

 “Mapping Out Your Story” (this one is meant as a writing tool, but the tenets can be applied to reading as well)

 “Material” in The Writer’s Notebook: Craft Essays from Tin House